Why Should I Maintain Privacy In The Internet?

 2. Personal Data: the Renewing Goldmine of the Modern Age

-Many corporations are probably profitting off of you using their services right now.
-Do not think “Eh, whatever, they can go ahead”, for this gained money can and will be used against you in the future.
+Many corporations are probably profiting off of you using their services right now.
+Do not think “Eh, whatever, they can go ahead”, for this gained money can be, and has been, used against you or others.

 For example, some big corporations, that profit heavily off of user data, donate to political figures like Donald Trump [2].
-A company should have no business in politics, surely?
+Leaving the questionable ethics [3] [4] of this political figure aside, a company of this sort should have no business in politics.

 Or Google, who has just recently broken their promise not to use AI (Artificial Intelligence) for developing weapons and surveillance tools [5].